hbellows/widgets/README.md

 7. Or, use go [here](https://widgets-app.herokuapp.com/) to see the application live
 ## Running Tests
 Run `rspec` to run the full test suite, or `rails s` to load up the application locally.

+## Known Issues
+Flash alerts and notices are static.
+The should probably actually flash!
+And, ideally, be red or green according to the success or failure of the action.

 ## Dependencies
  ### All Environments
  - [Rails](https://guides.rubyonrails.org/)